 It was a lovely little nostalgic trip down memory lane for our national flagship carrier through a quaint collection of carefully selected archived footage and the fond recollections of pilots, crew and passengers.
-In a recent Channel 5 programme the history of British Airways was chartered from its distant grass roots in 1919 to the present day but in all honesty what exactly are we celebrating?
+Last year a Channel 5 programme chartered the glorified history of British Airways from its distant grass roots in 1919 to the present day and now British Airways has a new star studded advertising campaign to mark this magnificent 100 year milestone!
+But in all honesty amidst the threat of a pilots strike and errors in flight cancellations causing disruption to thousands, what exactly are we celebrating?

-From the very early years of air travel with open cockpits, passengers sat in wicker chairs and no on board toilets we are seemingly not much better off in today’s world with seats smaller than a wicker chair, toilets which closely resemble your local park public conveniences (and that’s even in First Class!) and a flight deck which is a closely guarded, highly secure locked vault.
+From the very early years of air travel with open cockpits, passengers sat in wicker chairs and zero on- board toilets we are seemingly not much better off in today’s world with seats smaller than a wicker chair, toilets which closely resemble your local park public conveniences (and that’s even in First Class!) and a flight deck which is a closely guarded, highly secure locked vault.

 When I started to fly for British Airways as Cabin Crew, I was very proud to do so.
 It was THE airline to fly for!
 However, it didn’t take long for reality to set in.
 Gone were the days of glamour, sophistication, first class service for all and pride in flying for the airline.
 In its place there was a more sober plainness and superficiality along with frustration and disillusionment and distinctly more mediocre service as I daily trudged up and down the aisle with pre- packed meals, plastic cutlery and a waste bin on wheels to collect all the rubbish afterwards.